moallafatma/Computer-Vision-Project-Humanoid-Robot-Imitation-of-Human-Motion-from-Instructional-Videos/README.md

 This is a computer vision project realised by Carla Yagoub and myself (Fatma Moalla) and consists in  3 papers reviews and application of the algorithms implemented in the papers. \\

-The project is proposed by the INRIA Paris, WILLOW team within within 2019 Computer vision and Object Recognition MVA course.
+The project is proposed by the INRIA Paris, WILLOW team within within 2019 Computer vision and Object Recognition MVA course (link to course: https://www.di.ens.fr/willow/teaching/recvis19/)

 ***